Themanofnoodles/obsidian-notes/Must Do/High School Summer Classes.md

-Talk to Anna in the counseling office about summer classes (i dont remember her name :sobbing:)
+Email counselor to ask about summer classes